 Clarence House is open to the public for only one month each summer.
 The home consists of four floors with a handful of rooms viewable by visitors.

-William, Duke of Cambridge, and his wife Catherine, Duchess of Cambridge, live with their three children, Prince George, Prince Louis, and Princess Charlotte in Apartment 1A at Kensington Palace.
+William, Duke of Cambridge, and his wife Catherine, Duchess of Cambridge, lived with their three children, Prince George, Prince Louis, and Princess Charlotte in Apartment 1A at Kensington Palace.
 The palace is located in Kensington Gardens, in the Royal Borough of Kensington and Chelsea in London.
 The royal family has used the property as a residence since the 17th century, but much of the grounds are open to the public, including the staterooms.
 The mansion was built by Sir George Coppin in 1605 and was acquired by King William and Queen Mary in the summer of 1689.
 Since that time, the palace grounds and various buildings have been expanded and refined.

-The Duke and Duchess of Cambridge currently reside in Apartment 1A, a 20-room, four-story apartment previously occupied by Princess Margaret.
+The Duke and Duchess of Cambridge resided in Apartment 1A, a 20-room, four-story apartment previously occupied by Princess Margaret.
 The couple moved into the property in 2013 following a renovation reportedly costing £1 million.
 The Daily Mail says, "it boasts generous living space, including five reception rooms, three main bedrooms, dressing rooms and bathrooms, a night and day nursery, staff bedrooms and 'ancillary' rooms."

-The couple has entertained numerous dignitaries and celebrities in their home, including former US President Barack Obama and his wife, Michelle.
+The couple entertained numerous dignitaries and celebrities in their home, including former US President Barack Obama and his wife, Michelle.